Kepler-1708 b-i is likely undetectable with HST: Injection-Recovery

-The detection is a binary problem and thus has an associated Bernoulli probability of success, $\mathrm{TPP} = \pdf(\Delta\log Z > \log 10)$, where TPP is the true positive probability (also known as the completeness).
+Since detection vs. non-detection is a binary problem and thus has an associated Bernoulli probability of success, we can analytically use our 7 successes in 75 trials to calculate the chances that a single real observation would recover the moon, should it exist.
+This chance is the true positive probability (TPP), also known as completeness.
 The probability of obtaining $M$ successes from $N$ Bernoulli experiments with a success rate of $\mathrm{TPP}$ defines a Binomial distribution, such that

-If we wish to infer a posterior distribution for $\mathrm{TPP}$ conditioned upon $M=18$ successes and $N=50$ trials, then the above represents the likelihood function.
+If we wish to infer a posterior distribution for $\mathrm{TPP}$ conditioned upon $M=7$ successes and $N=75$ trials, then the above represents the likelihood function.
 The prior on $\mathrm{TPP}$ may be assumed to be uniform for simplicity, leading to a posterior of

-This function is plotted in the inset of Figure~\ref{fig:results}.
+This function is plotted in the inset of Figure~\ref{fig:tpp}.
 The expectation value of $\mathrm{TPP}$, $\overline{\mathrm{TPP}}$, is given by

 and the variance by